Back to Library

 - Shape: Gases have no shape, liquids take the shape of their container, and solids have a fixed shape.

-- Volume: Gases expand to fill their container, liquids have a fixed volume, and solids have both a fixed shape and volume.
+- Volume: Gases expand to fill their container, liquids have a fixed volume, and solids have a fixed volume.

-- Particle arrangement: Gases have particles that are far apart, liquids have particles that are closer together, and solids have particles that are tightly packed together.
+- Particle Arrangement & Movement: Gases have particles that are far apart and move randomly at high speeds; liquids have particles that are closer together and move more slowly; solids have particles that are tightly packed together and vibrate in place.

 States of Matter: Gases, Liquids, Solids Experiment